brunopiato/MachineLearningEssay/README.md

 As the final product of this project I wrote this report and I also developed and published a WebApp using Streamlit so the user can better visualizer the results found here.
 It can bem accessed in https://machinelearningevaluator.streamlit.app/.

+# Algorithms used in the essay

+**Classification algorithms**: K Nearest Neighbors (KNN), Decision Tree Classifier, Random Forest Classifier, Logistic Regression Classifier

+**Regression algorithms**: Linear Regression (regular and regularized - L1, L2 and L1&L2), Polinomial Regression (regular and regularized - L1, L2 and L1&L2), Decision Tree Regressor, Random Forest Regressor and RANSAC.

+**Clustering algorithms**: K-Means and Affinity Propagation

 # Classification Algorithms Results

 For the classification kind of algorithms I implemented K Nearest Neighbors, Decision Tree Classifier, Random Forest Classifier and Logistic Regression classifier.
-These are not necessariyl the recently most used algorithms for classification, but they are the fundamentals from where one can study and understand classification problem solving and predicting.
+These are some of the basic algorithms that build the foundations from where one can study and understand classification problem solving and predicting.

 ## Classification Training Results
 | Metric    |   KNN |   Decision Tree |   Random Forest |   Logistic Regression |